Skew-orthogonal polynomials in the complex plane and their Bergman-like kernels: Christoffel perturbation for skew-orthogonal polynomials

 Likewise, we can use \eqref{prekasymp1} together with \eqref{prek1} to read off the even SOP:

-where we have inserted $r_n^{(1)}$ as well to express the right hand side in terms of unperturbed quantities only.
-This agrees with the first equation in \eqref{SOP1}, upon using the antisymmetry of the pre-kernel.
+where we have inserted $r_n^{(1)}$ as well, to express the right hand side in terms of unperturbed quantities only.
+This agrees with the first equation in \eqref{SOP1}, upon using the anti-symmetry of the pre-kernel.

 For the odd polynomials $q_{2n+1}^{(1)}(z)$ we have to go beyond the leading order and use that they are only determined up to an arbitrary constant times the even SOP of one degree less, $q_{2n}^{(1)}(z)$.
 For that purpose we label the next-to-leading order coefficient in the SOP as follows